thialfihar/apg/OpenKeychain/src/main/res/raw/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## APG 2.0

+ * Merge OpenKeychain, making APG a fork of OpenKeychain 3.2

+# OpenKeychain

 ## 3.2

   * First version with full YubiKey support available from the user interface: Edit keys, bind YubiKey to keys,...